Sjouke91/README/README.md

 **My projects (that I'm most proud of)**

 **Notebooks:**
-An app made to support the future students of the codaisseur accademy.
+An app made to support the future students of the Codaisseur academy.
 With this app we've created a central place to save, read and share notes regarding the topics thaught in class.

 - Notebooks [Front End](https://github.com/Sjouke91/Notebook-client)
 - Notebooks [Back End](https://github.com/Sjouke91/Notebook-server)